On this page

 Benefits for Your Patients

-- Improved safety through reduced use of empty inhalers.
+- Improved safety of asthma patients through reduced use of empty inhalers.

 - Enhanced patient education and self-management.